 The Court has drawn the conclusion from this that as the Communist Party aims to bring about an armed insurrection, then this insurrection was being directly prepared and was to have broken out.
 This, however, is illogical, incorrect, to say the least of it.
 Of course, it is the task of the Communist Parties throughout the whole world to struggle for the dictatorship of the proletariat.
 This is our principle, our aim.
-But it is a definite programme, which requires the forces not only of the working class but of the other strata of the toilers, if it is to be carried out.
+But it is a definite program, which requires the forces not only of the working class but of the other strata of the toilers, if it is to be carried out.

 It was a well-known fact that the German Communist Party stood for the proletarian revolution.
 But this is not the question to be decided at this trial.
-The question is whether a rising was really fixed to secure the seizure of power for February 27th, in connection with the burning of the Reichstag.
+The question is whether a rising was really fixed to secure the seizure of power for February 27, in connection with the burning of the Reichstag.

-What has the Court enquiry shown, judges of the Supreme Court?
+What has the court inquiry shown, judges of the Supreme Court?
 The legend that the Reichstag fire was the work of the Communists has completely broken down.
-I shall not here quote the testimony of the witnesses, as the other defending counsel have done.
+I shall not here quote the testimony of the witnesses, as the other defending counsel has done.
 But this question may be considered as settled for any person of normal intelligence.
-The Reichstag fire is in no way whatever connected with the activity of the
+The Reichstag fire is in no way whatever connected with the activity of the Communist Party-has no connection not only with a rising, but with a demonstration, a strike or any other action of this kind.
+This has been fully proved by the court enquiry.